maxplomer/maxplomer.github.io/battleship.md

 permalink: /battleship/
 ---

 Play against the computer in this implementation of the classic battleship boardgame.
+Sign in using Auth0 authentication.

 Ruby on Rails on backend, React.js on the frontend.